joshp23/PEWS/README.md

 If a user is `class:admin` then this user can alter the password of other users by adding `auth:admin-name@example.com` to the above post data, sending their own password as `pass:password`.
 ### TODO
 1. Finish api for adding, removing, and editing resource `links`
-2. Additional storage options (sqlite, etc.)
+2. Additional storage options? (sqlite, etc.)
 3. Manager interface
 4. Add in server-manager API examples (it's in the code... for now)
 5. Strictly link-based resource capabilities (only account/user objects work for now)